Joop Beljon: Work

 Beljon, as a writer and integrationist, has referenced multiple inspirations for his work “Homage to Sam Rodia”.
 Sam Rodia is obviously one influence.
-In the months prior to Beljons arrival in Long Beach, Rodia had passed away.
+In the months prior to Beljons arrival in Long Beach, Rodia had died.
 Beljon was excited by Rodias spontaneous and intuitive process which he employed in creating the design for this wall.
 There is a detail in a niche of the wall of two interlocked rococo style hearts that are a motif in Rodia’s work Nuestro Pueblo.
 Rodia’s famous Watt’s Towers are not far from Long Beach.
 According to Beljon, this work was done in the spirit of the great American authors.
 Beljon also said that he was inspired by light on the streets of New York.
 Homage to Sam Rodia is made of 19 concrete pieces, each individually named by Beljon.
 The curtain of concrete is spread over 60 meters/ 395 feet in length and weighs roughly 260 tons.